Q 1. How do I place material on reserve for the Fall Semester?

 Process: To reach this reconfiguration decision, there was collaboration of campus leadership, the University Librarian, the Dean's from the School of Public Health, College of Natural Resources, and the Division of Biological Sciences.
 The Library issued a "Call for Public Comment": and received feedback from departments and key campus stakeholders.
 See NEWS BLOG post.

-Q. When will the Public Health librarians be available?
-How do I speak to them if I need research assistance?
+Q 2.
+When will the Librarians be available?
+How do I get research assistance?

 For research assistance:

-Q: What is happening with the naming?
+Q 4.
+What will happen with the name?
 How will Sheldon Margen continue to be honored?

 The name of the library is “Bioscience, Natural Resources & Public Health Library”, BIOS or Bioscience Library.
 The University Librarian and the Dean of the School of Public Health are working with the Margen family and Campus Administration to determine how to honor Sheldon Margen.